Calm-Devta/Complete-Banking-Backend/README.md

 Credit Receiver Ledger
         │
         ▼
-Mark Transaction as Completed
+Update Transaction Status
         │
         ▼
+Update Redis Cache
+        │
+        ▼
 Send Transaction Email
 ```

+All operations are executed within a **MongoDB Session**, ensuring **ACID-compliant** transactions.
+If any step fails, the entire transaction is rolled back automatically.

+---

-## Email Notifications
+# Email Notifications

-The application sends transactional emails using the Gmail API with OAuth 2.0 authentication through Nodemailer.
+The application sends transactional emails using **Nodemailer** with **Gmail OAuth 2.0** authentication.

 Notifications are sent for: